Mohamadyse/docs/docs/core/tutorials/library-with-visual-studio.md

 > [!NOTE]
 > For a list of the .NET Standard versions and the platforms they support, see [.NET Standard](../../standard/net-standard.md).

 In this topic, you'll create a simple utility library that contains a single string-handling method.
-You'll implement it as an [extension method](../../csharp/programming-guide/classes-and-structs/extension-methods.md) so that you can call it as if it were a member of the <xref:System.String> class.
+You'll implement it as an [extension method](../../csharp/programming-guide/classes-and-structs/extension-methods.md) so that you can call it as if it was a member of the <xref:System.String> class.

 ## Creating a class library solution